tliang1/Java-Practice/Practice/Intro-To-Java-8th-Ed-Daniel-Y.-Liang/Chapter-8/Chapter08P09/ReadMe.md

-# RegularPolygon by Tony Liang
+# Regular Polygon by Tony Liang

 Made using Java SE 10.